anodyne/nova/README.md

 * fixed error thrown on commenting on a mission post
 * fixed fatal error thrown when updating a news item
 * fixed fatal error thrown when updating a personal log
+* fixed a presentational bug in login error #6
+* fixed bug where the mission dropdown wasn't properly populated when viewing a saved post

 Known Issues
 ------------